Written by Jonathan Richter

 The fact that marketing doesn’t always use static fields or a fixed process makes integration even more complex.
 After all, this approach is common for a dynamic marketing team that needs to adapt to changes on the fly!

 Considering this, we agreed that the best approach would be to start with a .csv file export/import feature.
 This way, they could export data from Hubspot without worrying about whether or not it matches what our system expects.

 Upon import, they have full control over which fields gets imported and where.
 Then, and we handle the data syncing component.
 Once imported, the data gets used in various ways both internally and with the aid of other third-party systems.

 Eventually we’ll develop a more robust data integration method to further connect their data sources.
 However, in the short term, there’s so many unknown variables at play.
 That’s why this has proven to be an effective, quick fix that still addresses the concern of data integration.

 Business Process Integration (BPI) vs Business Process Management (BPM) Integration

 As previously mentioned, the term BPI is used to discuss the applications and/or data interconnectivity between multiple organizations.
 However, there’s a similar term called business process management integration (or BPM integration).

 So what’s an example of BPM integration?
-For instance, let’s say a marketing team decides they want to start an email campaign for customers making the most monthly purchases.
+For instance, let’s say a marketing team decides they want to start an email campaign for customers with the most monthly purchases.
 To achieve this, marketing might need to pair their customer data with their purchasing history from the accounting department.
 Since this is a matter of connecting internal systems, one would consider this BPM integration rather than BPI.

 Although it can be challenging, BPI is a powerful approach to application development.
-Effective integration can save customers and employees time and money, simplify your process, and strengthen your relationship with partner organizations you do business with.

 If you have more questions or are wondering how to get started with business process integration, contact us today!